19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Hazards/Biological Hazards.md

 ## Nutrition

-Not eating or drinking for a day prevents the benefits of [Resting](../Core%20Procedures/Resting.md) and causes the [Exhaustion](../Conditions/Exhausted.md).
+Not eating or drinking for a day prevents the benefits of [Resting](../Core%20Procedures/Resting.md) and causes [Exhaustion](../Conditions/Exhausted.md).

 After three days without key nutrition, a PC starts [Dying](../Conditions/Dying.md).

-*If PCs are near fresh water, they refill their waterskins automatically.*

 ## Sleep Derivation